How Does Monkeypox Compare To COVID-19?

 The modern world is also more prepared for a monkeypox outbreak.
 The Centers for Disease Control and Prevention states the disease was discovered in 1958 in colonies of monkeys.
 The first human case came 1970 in the Democratic Republic of Congo.
 Since then, vaccines and treatments have been developed, along with further research on how to best stop the virus’ spread.
 It’s an advantage medical experts have over COVID-19.

 “[COVID-19], it was brand new.
-We didn’t know hardly anything about it.
-It kept surprising us at every turn,” he said.
+We didn’t know hardly anything about it, and it kept surprising us at every turn,” he said.

 There are no cases of monkeypox in Minnesota.
 However, Dr. Lehnertz said they are taking the spread of the virus seriously and continue to look out for it.